tory24/100Days-of-code/100-Second.md

 ### Day 59 April 30, 2021
 **Today's Progress**: Worked on the Google Page, and applied for a couple jobs.

 **Thoughts**: Continuously applying for roles, really keen to at least get to the interview stage, but it's pretty rough so far.
+Going to do more work on the FCC course next week, I got a bit side tracked with the Google home page clone.

 **Link(s) to Work**: [Google Home Page Replica](https://codepen.io/tory24/pen/PoWvzxX)